 When bulbs for shade are planted close to trees and other shrubs, soil fertility is often a consideration as bulbs compete for water and nutrients.

 Adequate fertilization is a must for cultivating strong plants.
-A spring application of balanced fertilizer is highly suggested.
-You should also follow-up with one to two additional applications throughout the season.
+A spring application of balanced fertilizer is suggested with a follow-up of one to two applications throughout the growing season.

 Most shade bulbs thrive in well-drained soil, while roots saturated with water will rot.
 If you live in a location with sandy soil, add organic material in order to slow water traveling through the soil, giving your plants a chance to absorb the liquid.

-With a little effort and tender loving care, bulbs for shade gardening can easily become a wonderland of varying heights, textures, and colors.
+With little effort bulbs for shade gardens can easily become a wonderland of varying heights, textures, and colors.